evanx/mpush-redis/related.md

 - construct an HTTP request message i.e. including the URL, HTTP headers and "body content."
 - push this "immutable" message into a Redis list e.g. `hgateway:req`
 - `brpoplpush` a response message from a Redis list e.g. `hgateway:res`
+- cancel the timeout handler
 - respond to the original HTTP request via ExpressJS
-- ensure that the timeout handler will

 #### hfiler